FDio/hicn/docs/source/interface.md

 to develop new faces.
 It can be found in `src/interface/dummy/dummy.{h,c}`.
-Both include guard and specific interface functions are prefixed by a (short) identifier which acts as a namespace for interface specific code (in our case the string 'dummy\_').
+Both include guard and specific interface functions are prefixed by a (short) identifier which acts as a namespace for interface specific code (in our case the string 'dummy_').

-Registration and instanciation of the different interfaces is currently done at compile time in the file `src/api.c`, and the appropriate hooks to use the dummy interface are avaialble in the code between `#if 0/#endif` tags.
+Registration and instantiation of the different interfaces is currently done at compile time in the file `src/api.c`, and the appropriate hooks to use the dummy interface are available in the code between `#if 0/#endif` tags.

 #### Interface template header; configuration parameters